Hormone Therapy for Cancer

 Treating cancer cells to keep them from getting the hormones they need to grow

-Treating the glands that produce hormones to keep them from making hormones
+Treating the glands that produce hormones to stop them from making hormones

 Surgery to remove glands that make the hormones, such as the ovaries that make estrogen,